COVID-19 Updates and Assistance

 The EDCLC continues to monitor the COVID-19 situation closely.
 Our organization’s main concern is the health of our community and the short- and long-term stability of Lea County’s businesses.

-The shelter-in-place has been extended to May 15.
+The current NM health order has been extended to October 30th.

 US Congress passed the CARES Act to help small businesses and employees hit by the effects of the COVID-19 virus.
 Below, find resources about the Act and how businesses can access or utilize funds.